pedrobergamini/starknet-staking/README.md

 ### Build L2 Contracts

-StarkNet contracts can be compiled either by using the `starknet-hardhat-plugin` or `protostar`
+StarkNet contracts can be compiled either by using the `starknet-hardhat-plugin` or `protostar`:

 ```bash
 yarn compile:l2